-- If you have just installed an accessory or are beginning a period of work, test it by letting it spin for one minute before applying it to the workpiece.
-Out-of-balance or damaged accessories can mar workpiece, damage the tool, and cause stress that may cause accessory failure. - Use a clamp, vise or other practical means to hold your work, freeing both hands to control the tool. - 3.
-Hold tool securely with both hands. - Start the tool.
-Note: If the battery is inserted when the tool switch is in the "ON" position, the tool will not run.
-Turn the tool off, then back on to begin work. - Allow accessory to come to full speed before beginning work. - Control pressure and surface contact between accessory and workpiece.
-Too much pressure slows speed. - When finished, turn off the tool and make sure it comes to a complete stop before laying it down.
+- 1. If you have just installed an accessory or are beginning a period of work, test the wheel by letting it spin for one minute before applying it to the workpiece.
+WARNING!
+Never use a grinding wheel that has been dropped.
+Out-of-balance or damaged accessories can mar workpiece, damage the tool, and cause stress that may cause accessory failure. - 2.
+Use a clamp, vise or other practical means to hold your work, freeing both hands to control the tool. - 3.
+WARNING!
+Hold tool securely with both hands.
+Start the tool.

+NOTE: On some models, if the tool is plugged in when the tool switch is in the "ON" position, the tool will not run.
+Turn the tool off, then back on to begin work.

+- 4. Allow accessory to come to full speed before beginning work. - Control pressure and surface contact between accessory and workpiece.
+WARNING!
+Never bang grinding wheel onto work.
+Too much pressure causes accessory failure or slows speed. - 6.
+When finished, turn off the tool and make sure it comes to a complete stop before laying it down.